UFMG-Organizacao-de-Disciplinas/DCC831-TECC_Recuperacao_de_Informacao/Files/Notas de aula.md

 A última edição foi dois anos atrás.

-A disciplina está passando por grandes mudanças devido as IAs.
+A disciplina está passando por grandes mudanças devido às IAs.

 > Information retrieval is a field concerned with the structure, analysis, organization, storage, searching, and retrieval of information.
 > Gerard Salton, 1968